Bell’s AI Data Centre approved by council amidst chaotic protest | Globalnews.ca

 He also explained that the project had not triggered the formal process for an environmental impact assessment – which is something that the provincial NDP have recently been questioning.

-There was also a second interruption where individuals outside Council Chambers complained that the audio on the Microsoft Teams livestream was not working.
+Next, a second interruption.
+Individuals outside Council Chambers complained that the audio on the Microsoft Teams livestream was not working.
 Global News was unable to confirm if, or when, that issue was resolved.

-Doug McKell then stepped forward to speak as a representative of concerned landowners who live and own land directly adjacent to the construction site.
+Doug McKell then spoke as a representative of concerned landowners who live and own land directly adjacent to the construction site.
 He explained that the group was not opposed to the Data Centre.
-The group submitted 42 questions to the RM and Bell, and he said that 20 of those questions had been addressed – 20 withdrawn – and only 2 issues remained.
+They had submitted 42 questions to the RM and Bell, and he said that 20 of those questions had been addressed – 20 withdrawn – and only 2 issues remained.

-The group asked for 2 additional landowner wells to be included within Bell’s baseline well-water monitoring program, since all the wells tap into the same aquifer.
-Also, requesting that Bell explain, in writing, their methodology for measuring low-frequency tonal acoustics that often escape traditional noise mitigation techniques.
+The group asked for 2 additional wells to be included within Bell’s baseline well-water monitoring program, since they all tap into the same aquifer.
+Also, he requested that Bell explain, in writing, their methodology for measuring low-frequency tonal acoustics that often escape traditional noise mitigation techniques.

-As soon as McKell was finished speaking, Bell Fabric AI President, Dan Rink, quickly seized the opportunity to commit to including the additional wells, and doing their due diligence to ensure the aquifer was not affected.
+As soon as McKell was finished speaking, Bell Fabric AI President, Dan Rink, committed to including the additional wells, and doing their due diligence to ensure the aquifer was not affected.

 In an interview with Global News after the meeting, Rink said Bell would address the low-frequency tonal acoustics as well.
 “We will find the methodology that you know makes everyone feel satisfied that there won’t be sound beyond the property line.”

-The other outspoken delegate, who said she was from George Gordon First Nation and wished to speak about the importance of the requirement to consult, submitted her concerns in writing.
-She noted the tense atmosphere, saying “It’s scary in here,” before leaving.
+The other outspoken delegate said she was from George Gordon First Nation and wished to speak about the importance of the requirement to consult.
+After submitting her concerns in writing, she noted the tense atmosphere, saying “It’s scary in here,” before exiting through a back door.

-After the interruptions, council asked if all parties were happy with the development agreement as presented.
+After the disruptions, council asked if all parties were happy with the development agreement as presented.
 There were no objections.
-A motion was made to approve, and with the councilors quickly raising their hands, the motion carried.
+A motion was made to approve.
+The councilors quickly raised their hands, and the motion was carried.

-As the group of concerned landowners filed out, they were met with shouts and accusations from protesters of being paid off, which Doug McKell expressly refutes.
+As the group of concerned landowners filed out, they were met with shouts and jeers from protesters.
+Some accused the landowners of being paid off, which Doug McKell expressly denies.

 “That’s absolutely ridiculous.
 Nobody in our group would do that and we were just wanting to have our concerns heard and they were documented through the agreement.”